Pride parade: Croatia

-First pride parade in Croatia was held on 29 June 2002 in Zagreb and has been held annually ever since.
-The attendance has gradually grown from 350 in 2002 to 15.000 in 2013.
+The first pride parade in Croatia was held on 29 June 2002 in Zagreb and has been held annually ever since.
+The attendance has gradually grown from 350 in 2002 to over 15,000 in 2013.
 Pride parades are also held in Split (since 2011) and Osijek (since 2014).

+Czech Republic

+The Prague Pride festival first took place in 2011.
+Before it, Pride Parades took place in several other cities in the Czech Republic, but nowhere did they turn into a regular tradition.
+The first year was attended by 8,000 people.
+Since then, the number of participants has increased.
+Before the pandemic, a total of 90,000 people visited the festival week and accompanying events, while 40,000 visited the Saturday parade.
+Due to the COVID-19 pandemic, the 2020 parade was replaced a Rainbow Cruise, but in 2022 the parade returned with a record 60,000 people came to it.

 Denmark

 The Copenhagen Pride festival is held every year in August.
 In its current format, it has been held every year since 1996, where Copenhagen hosted EuroPride.
 Before 1994 the national LGBT association organised demonstration-like freedom marches.
 Copenhagen Pride is a colourful and festive occasion, combining political issues with concerts, films and a parade.
 The focal point is the City Hall Square in the city centre.
 It usually opens on the Wednesday of Pride Week, culminating on the Saturday with a parade and Denmark's Mr Gay contest.
 In 2017, some 25,000 people took part in the parade with floats and flags, and about 300,000 were out in the streets to experience it.

 The smaller Aarhus Pride in held every year in June in the Jutlandic city of Aarhus.